What’s the Deal With Complete and Incomplete Protein—and Does It Even Matter?

 Animal-based foods like eggs, dairy, fish, and meat are complete proteins; while most plant foods are incomplete—meaning certain amino acids are missing from the protein puzzle.

-Some people believe that in order to utilize plant protein efficiently, you must eat so-called "complimentary proteins" together.
-Rice and beans are a good example of complimentary proteins, because the amino acids that are missing from beans are found in rice and vice versa.
+Some people believe that in order to utilize plant protein efficiently, you must eat so-called "complementary proteins" together.
+Rice and beans are a good example of complementary proteins, because the amino acids that are missing from beans are found in rice and vice versa.

 However, according to the Academy of Nutrition and Dietetics, the terms "complete protein" and "incomplete protein" are misleading.
 That’s because if a person consumes enough calories from a healthful, varied diet—even if those calories come exclusively from plant-based foods—she should get an adequate supply of essential amino acids within a 24-hour period.

 Your liver helps by storing various essential amino acids over the course of a day for use later on.
-In other words, you don’t need to worry about eating complimentary plant foods simultaneously, as long as you're eating a variety of nutritious foods (and not just vegan junk food).
+In other words, you don’t need to worry about eating complementary plant foods simultaneously, as long as you're eating a variety of nutritious foods (and not just vegan junk food).

 Ready to ditch added sugar?
 Sign up for our 14-Day Sugar Detox Challenge!